YVR - SEA

 The average price of all round-trip flights from Vancouver Intl Airport to Seattle clicked on KAYAK for each day over the last 12 months.

 When flying from Vancouver to Seattle, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.
+For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Vancouver Intl Airport to Seattle?